The Flames: The Edries Fredericks Era

-The home scene was not forgotten with the group performing at places such as Stanger, Verulem, Tongaat, Pietermaritzburg and Richmond.
-While songs by The Beatles featured prominently in their repertoire, The Flames showed their versatility by including songs by The Rolling Stones, The Beach Boys, Solomon Burke, Otis Redding and the British stars such as The Fortunes.
-Their popularity increased and more regular gigs came up with regular performances at Upstairs at the Downstairs and later at the Alfresco.
+The home scene was not forgotten, with the group performing at places such as Stanger, Verulem, Tongaat, Pietermaritzburg and Richmond.
+While songs by The Beatles were featured prominently in their repertoire, The Flames included songs by The Rolling Stones, The Beach Boys, Solomon Burke, Otis Redding and British stars such as The Fortunes.
+Their popularity increased and more regular gigs came up with performances at Upstairs at the Downstairs and later at the Alfresco.

-Although the group was very popular and had many bookings, the earnings were not good and expenses to be met to keep the group’s instrumentation modern and up-to-date.
-Edries Fredericks was in a serious relationship and became concerned that he would not be able to afford to provide for a family.
-He began to look for something that would provide a regular decent income and decided to leave the group in March 1966.
+Although the group was very popular and had many bookings, they did not earn much, and keeping the group's instrumentation modern and up-to-date was costly.
+Edries Fredericks was in a serious relationship and became concerned that he could not afford to provide for a family.
+He began looking for something that would provide a decent income and decided to leave the group in March 1966.

 The Blondie Chaplin Era

 Mitchell "Baby" Duval replaced Edries Fredericks in 1966.
 In his short tenure in the band, he featured on the group's second album, That's Enough.
-Blondie Chaplin, a young singer making a name for himself as a member of the group The Kittens, replaced Duval in the band.
+Blondie Chaplin, a young singer making a name for himself as a member of the group The Kittens, would eventually replace Duval.

-To quote Kinsey, "Blondie brought another dimension to the group with his brand of soulful singing.
+To quote Kinsey, "Blondie brought another dimension to the group with his soulful singing.
 He also developed into a great guitarist who would share the lead guitar work with Steve.

-It was this new line-up that recorded the Soul albums which were to produce the iconic Flames’ song "For Your Precious Love" featuring the famous introduction by Steve and the fabulous singing of the young Blondie.
-The song had been part of the group’s repertoire since they heard Oscar Tony Jr. in 1967."
+This new line-up recorded the "Burning Soul" and "Soulfire" albums, so named and both produced by Grahame Beggs and which were to feature the iconic song "For Your Precious Love" featuring the famous spoken introduction by Steve, and the fabulous singing of the young Blondie.
+The song had been part of the group's repertoire since they heard Oscar Tony Jr. in 1967."

-According to Steve Fataar, "At the time of recording Burning Soul!, we were a tight band that had been performing continuously, so the recordings were pretty much live.
+Steve Fataar said, "At the time of recording "Burning Soul!", we were a tight band that had been performing continuously, so the recordings were pretty much live.
 They were done on a four-track analogue recorder and the sessions were quite cheerful, confident and sans stress.
-Essentially it was a band adventure.
-Soulfire was recorded similarly but there was more overdubs and brass tracking added,” he says.
-“All this was a learning curve and rather exciting — consider that Ricky and Blondie were only 14 and 15 years old at this time."
+Essentially it was a band adventure."Soulfire" was recorded similarly with Grahame once again adding more overdubs and brass tracking.
+All of these recording experiences were a huge learning curve and rather exciting — also considering that Ricky and Blondie were only 14 and 15 years old at the time of "Burning Soul"."